bmccormick/spring-boot-jsp-react-webpack-template/README.md

-# An template application integrating SpringBoot, JSP, React, and Webpack
+# A template application integrating SpringBoot, JSP, React, and Webpack

 ## Goal
 Create a starter template that incorporates the major tools necessary to build a modern web application.